picmi/help/docs/business/faqs.md

 <faq question="The individual emailed back after an invitation explaining, can I hold the position?
 What should I do?">

-Given you want to keep them, [add a status message](article/status-message.md) to their application so that you can track it.
+Given you want to keep them, [change a status message](article/status-message#change-status-message-on-application) to their application so that you can track it.

 <prompt>